 "So Impress Me...": the Ferryman's Dilemma in "Batman, Incorporated #1"

-"So impress me…", it's got to be one of the finest moments in comics writing.
+"So impress me…", has got to be one of the finest moments in comics writing.
 Either that moment, of the guest appearance of Bat-Cow.

 Batman, Incorporated #1Publisher: DC